Azure DevOps

 How the Terraform Plan and Apply Workflow will be set up in Azure DevOps

-command is run.
+With the usual Terraform workflow, the plan command is first run, then the apply command is run.
 This is the normal Terraform workflow process.
 However, here’s a process flow outline of the steps necessary for the Terraform workflow along with the places where the YAML pipelines shown in this article fit in.

-- The DevOps Engineer or Site Reliability Engineer (SRE) commits Terraform code changes to the git repository within Azure DevOps.
+1. The DevOps Engineer or Site Reliability Engineer (SRE) commits Terraform code changes to the git repository within Azure DevOps.

-) file that will get stored in the build artifacts for the pipeline. - The DevOps Engineer or SRE will then perform the manual task of inspecting the Azure DevOps Pipeline output and review the generated Terraform plan.
+3. The DevOps Engineer or SRE will then perform the manual task of inspecting the Azure DevOps Pipeline output and review the generated Terraform plan.

-pipeline, then it will execute the plan and make all the necessary infrastructure changes. - When ever Terraform configuration changes are needed to update / modify the infrastructure deployment, this process repeats again.
+6. When ever Terraform configuration changes are needed to update / modify the infrastructure deployment, this process repeats again.

 This Terraform workflow of the plan and apply steps could be implemented using a single Azure DevOps YAML Pipeline.
 However, then the pipeline would automatically apply after performing the plan step.
 This would not be ideal as it’s very important to inspect the Terraform plan before applying.
 If you skip this review step then it’s possible for unintended or breaking changes to be made to the infrastructure deployment.
 It’s best practice to always review the Terraform plan before applying it.